 What She's Looking For:

 Chelcee is actively seeking to represent a broad range of topics.
-She is looking to acquire narrative nonfiction, investigative journalism, memoir, inspirational self-help, religion/spirituality, international, popular culture, and current affairs as well as literary and commercial fiction.
+She is looking to acquire narrative nonfiction, investigative journalism, memoir, inspirational self-help, religion/spirituality, international, popular culture, and current affairs, as well as literary and commercial fiction.

-John Weber, Associate Agent
+Christina Morgan, Associate Agent

 Arielle Loren, Digital Strategist

 Arielle Loren is a digital strategist with a portfolio of corporate, non-profit, start-up, and personal branding clients.
-Born digital, she’s fluent in the language of the Internet and social media, giving her clients an in-depth understanding of the ever evolving social web.
+Born digital, she’s fluent in the language of the Internet and social media, giving her clients an in-depth understanding of the ever-evolving social web.
 She has executed projects for Sierra Mist, Tennis Channel, Broadway Housing Communities, and Yoxi, a creative competition to discover big ideas and bright stars in social innovation, in addition to working with various bloggers and online brands to develop strategic marketing plans.
 She also writes and produces video projects on travel, gender, and sexuality.